Economics (ECON)

 Level of Study: Graduate

-ECON 6520 Studies in Labor Market Analysis (3 credits)
+ECON 6520 Studies in Labor Economics (3 credits)

 Prerequisite: Admitted to the graduate ECON program; or cons. of M.S.A.E. prog. dir.